Frequently asked questions

 We launched OpenLearn LearningSpace (now OpenLearn) and LabSpace (now OpenLearn Create) in October 2006 thanks to a grant from The William and Flora Hewlett Foundation.
 Our shared vision was free online education, open to anyone, anywhere in the world.
 OpenLearn and OpenLearn Create is the result and via these platforms we have since reached over 100 million people.

-ExpandWhy should I register?
+ExpandWhy should I register and login?

 You will get the most from OpenLearn Create if you register for an OU account (registration is free).
-Registering will give you full access to a range of features that are not available to guests, such as the ability to create your own projects and enrolling on courses within OpenLearn Create.
+Registering then logging in will give you full access to a range of features that are not available to guests, such as the ability to create your own projects and enrolling on courses within OpenLearn Create.
 In your OpenLearn Create profile you will be able to access your projects you are working or enrolled on.
 You can read about how we handle your personal data in our Privacy statement.

 Please note, if you register another account with the same email address and name as your first account, OU systems will identify there is a duplicate account, though there might be a small delay in identifying that an account with the same details already exists.
 The team handling duplicated accounts may subsequently disable your access to your more recently created account, which could cause you problems if you have logged in and enrolled on courses with the newer account.
 We are unable to merge the activity records of two different accounts in OpenLearn Create, so if you want all your course enrolments to be on the same account, then please avoid creating and using a duplicate account.
 Please read how to update your profile in the next Frequently Asked Question.